Español

 (For animated views of some of these procedures, see Skin Biopsy and Treatment Procedures.)

-To do this biopsy, the doctor shaves off the top layers of the skin with a small surgical blade.
+To do this biopsy, also known as saucerization, the doctor shaves off the top layers of the skin with a small surgical blade.
 Any bleeding is then stopped by putting on either an ointment, a chemical that stops bleeding, or using a small electrical current to seal (cauterize) the wound.

-A shave biopsy is useful in diagnosing many types of skin diseases, especially if the doctor thinks an abnormal area is not likely a serious skin cancer such as MCC or melanoma.
-A thin shave biopsy is generally not used if the doctor strongly suspects MCC (or melanoma), because the biopsy often doesn't go deep enough to get below the tumor.
+A shave biopsy is useful in diagnosing many types of skin diseases, especially if the doctor thinks an abnormal area is not likely a serious skin cancer such as MCC or melanoma. if this type of biopsy is used for a suspected MCC (or melanoma), it’s important that the biopsy blade will go deep enough to get below the tumor.

 For a punch biopsy, the doctor uses a tool that looks like a tiny round cookie cutter to remove a deeper sample of skin.
 The doctor rotates the punch biopsy tool on the skin until it cuts through all the layers of the skin.
 The sample is removed and the edges of the biopsy site are stitched together.

 To examine a tumor that might have grown into deeper layers of the skin, the doctor may use an incisional or excisional biopsy.
-For these types of biopsies, a surgical knife is used to cut through the full thickness of skin.
-A wedge or sliver of skin is removed, and the edges of the wound are stitched together.
+For these types of biopsies, a surgical knife is used to make an elliptical or circular cut through the full thickness of skin.
+A wedge or sliver of skin is removed, and the edges of the cut are stitched together.

 The type of biopsy used depends on how likely it is that the cancer has reached the nearby lymph nodes: